Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Ablation Study (RQ4)

-\em{Result. } \normalfont Table~\ref{tab:rq4_ablation} shows that removing either signal degrades performance across all metrics.
-Removing $\alpha$ alone drops Pass@1 by 4.76\%, this suggests that without consistency filtering, inconsistent postconditions are passed to the repair process, misleading the Repair Model toward incorrect reasoning about the desired program behavior.
-Otherwise, removing $\beta$ alone results in a less drop (2.87\%) in Pass@1, showing that keeping high-quality specification is crucial.
+\normalfont Table~\ref{tab:rq4_ablation} shows that removing either signal degrades performance across all metrics.
+Removing $\alpha$ alone drops Pass@1 by 2.45\%, this suggests that without~consistency filtering, inconsistent postconditions are passed to the repair process, misleading the Repair Model toward incorrect reasoning about the desired program behavior.
+Otherwise, removing $\beta$ alone results in a less drop (1.67\%) in Pass@1, showing that keeping high-quality specification is crucial.
 This suggests that introducing trivial postconditions into the repair process reduces the LLM's ability to reason about the root cause of the bug.
-Finally, we experiment with removing both signals, meaning that all postconditions generated by the LLM are passed directly into the repair process.
-The results show that this leads to the largest degradation, with a 5.69\% drop in Pass@1.
-Overall, this finding shows that both $\alpha$ and $\beta$ are indispensable to \tool's effectiveness in keeping correct and discriminative signals.
+Finally, we removed both signals, meaning that all postconditions generated by the LLM are passed directly into the repair process.
+The results show that this leads to the largest degradation, with a 3.23\% drop in Pass@1.